CYBERDUD3/cyberdud3/README.md

 I see programming as art.
 Code is expression.
 It needs to have clarity, purpose, elegance and efficiency to communicate well, to execute well.
 As a result, I produce software of the highest quality, not only functional and tested, but highly readable for future maintainers.

+- 👨🏽‍💻 Currently working, learning and growing my skillset in data science, competitive coding, data structures and algorithms.
+- 🤝 Open for collaborations in data science and python/django projects.
+- 😊 Willing to contribute in opensource development projects.
+- 👨 Know more about me at [Sourcerer](https://sourcerer.io/cyberdud3/)
+- 🌐 Visit my [porfolio website](https://github.com/cyberdud3/resume/) for complete background and contact.
+- 💬 Ask me about anything [here](https://github.com/cyberdud3/cyberdud3/issues)